wisermark/double-diamond-generator/README.md

 For this reason I created this application.

-This project provides a **Python application with a Tkinter user interface** for generating parameterized SVG diagrams of the **Design Council’s Double Diamond model**.
+This project provides a **JS+HTML+CSS and a Python application with a Tkinter user interface** for generating parameterized SVG diagrams of the **Design Council’s Double Diamond model**.
 Users can customize visual aspects through the UI and export different variants of the diagram as an SVG file.

 ---